-Rosell's resignation in January has in fact made little difference, with Barca since hit by the threat of new investigations in both Brazil and Spain, where judge Pablo Ruz last week pushed to press charges against the Catalan club after uncovering what he considers to be fiscal fraud committed by the Blaugrana between 2011 and 2013.
+Rosell's resignation in January has in fact made little difference, with Barca since hit by the threat of new investigations in both Brazil and Spain, where judge Pablo Ruz pushed to press charges against the Catalan club on Thursday after uncovering what he believes to be fiscal fraud committed by the Blaugrana between 2011 and 2013.

 |HOW DID THE ORIGINAL CASE OCCUR?

 The initial complaint was lodged against Rosell by Barcelona fan and socio Jordi Cases in December, alleging misappropriation of funds and a lack of transparency over the €40 million allegedly paid to the company owned by Neymar and his father.

 Cases, a lifelong fan of the Catalan club, has criticized some of the side's other initiatives in recent times, such as the shirt sponsorship deal with Qatar Airways.
 Cases says he and other socios have a right to know how the money was spent, but claims he would not have pursued the case had he received a civil answer from Barcelona in the first place.

 "If they had told me there was no [specific] concept for that money, but that otherwise he wouldn't have joined, that would have been enough," he told reporters recently.
 "I would still think they were lying, but I just wanted a response."